 A working knowledge of copyrights is invaluable to any person or business that desires to protect and profit from their “creations.”
 Especially in this “digital age” where everything is reproduceable with the click of a mouse, copyright registrations are essential.
-Mirowski & Associates provides: (1) Federal copyright registration services, (2) Advice about protecting copyrights and intellectual property from infringement and (3) Copyright Litigation.
+Mirowski & Associates provides: (1) Federal copyright registration services, (2) Contracts and Licensing and (3) Advice about protecting copyrights and intellectual property from infringement.
+Here are some basics:

 - COPYRIGHT BACKGROUND